-Fig. S19.
+Supplementary Fig. 19.
 Additional cross-sectional TEM images and EDS profiling.
 The presented TEM images show the formation of O-deficient clusters at the Ta/Ta2O5 interface.
 The EDS line scan results shown on the right depict the concentration of the Ta and O elements.
 It can be seen that the cluster regions exhibit a substantial decrease of the O concentration.
 Scale bars, 10 nm.